GovStackWorkingGroup/sandbox-infra/docs/2-modules.md

 3. As an output, you will receive roles for each separate CircleCI project.
 Use that role for the corresponding project for deployment.

 ### Environments
+- Production: prod
 - Development: dev
-- Production: prod
+- Playground: playground

-- Quality assurance: qa
+#### Production
+Stable showcase environment.

+It is under development and is not intended for actual production.

+#### Development
+Development environment

+#### Playground
+This is a sandbox.
+Isolated environment for third party providers.